KxSystems/docs/docs/ref/system.md

 ```

 Where `x` is a string representing a [system command](../basics/syscmds.md) and any parameters to it, executes the command and returns any result.

+!!! note "The system command does not include a leading `\`."

 ```q
 q)\l sp.q